Kapple14/tum-hackathon/README.md

-# TUM Hackathon - RAG Evaluation Framework
+# AEC/O Hackathon 2025 Munich Edition

 This repository contains the code utilities and examples developed for the **TUM Hackathon**, focused on building and evaluating Retrieval-Augmented Generation (RAG) systems.
 It provides a complete pipeline for: